Selenium-tests/Generic-Shop-website/README.md

 ## Issue with Tests on Mozilla Firefox Browser

-Currently, there is an issue with tests related to the billing address form on the Mozilla Firefox browser.
-Therefore, it is recommended to temporarily skip these tests when running them on this browser.
+⚠️ Currently, there is an issue with tests related to the billing address form on the Mozilla Firefox browser.
+Therefore, it is recommended to either skip these tests by removing them from the .xml file for TestNG or using the @Ignore annotation from TestNG when running them on this browser.
 Work on resolving this issue is ongoing and will be implemented as soon as possible.

 ![Java](https://img.shields.io/badge/Java-%230A1A2F?style=flat&logo=openjdk&logoColor=%236875CD) ![Selenium](https://img.shields.io/badge/Selenium-%230A1A2F?style=flat&logo=Selenium&logoColor=%2300cc00) ![Webdriver](https://img.shields.io/badge/Webdriver-%230A1A2F?style=flat&logo=Webdriver